Open Call for Submissions!

 You will regularly find projects and tutorials in each Issue, so if you have one you would like to share please let us know!

-If you are a farmer, a fiber producer anywhere in the world I would love to hear from you too, it is a wonderful thing to know where our materials originate and how the fiber animals are raised and cared for.
+If you are a farmer, or a fiber producer anywhere in the world, I would love to hear from you too, it is a wonderful thing to know where our materials originate and how the fiber animals are raised and cared for.

 Upcoming Issues: Themes

-I want to make it easy to submit a proposal, so just send me a description of your idea using the form below, or email me at firstname.lastname@example.org if you wish to add images to your message, I will get back to you as soon as I can!
+I want to make it easy to submit a proposal, so even if your idea doesn’t fit exactly into any of the sections below, that doesn’t mean it won’t fit in any of these issues!
+It just means maybe I didn’t think of it yet 🙂 This is a community driven publication and I want it to include YOUR voice, so send me a description of your idea using the form below, or email me at firstname.lastname@example.org if you wish to add images to your message, I will get back to you as soon as I can!